swimmio/sentry/.swm/setting-up-your-environment.ncu19.sw.md

 ### Brew

-Install [Homebrew](http://brew.sh), and then the following command to install the various system packages as listed in Sentry's `📄 Brewfile` .
+Install [Homebrew](http://brew.sh), and then the following command to install the various system packages as listed in Sentry's Brewfile .

 ```
 brew bundle --verbose